The Berkshire Lieutenancy

 Lieutenancy news

-Twelve Berkshire residents have been announced as receiving an Honour in HM The King’s Birthday Honours list 2024.
+Several Berkshire residents have been announced as receiving an Honour in HM The King’s New Year Honours list 2026.